-Ask to talk to the dietitian at the hospital for advice on the best diet for you, especially if you're losing weight, have worries about your weight or you're finding it hard to eat well.
+Ask to talk to the dietitian at the hospital for advice on the best diet for you.
 You can also read our booklet Diet and Cancer.
 To get a copy, call our Support Line on 1800 200 700, visit a Daffodil Centre or download it on our website www.cancer.ie